pylaligand/destiny2-dart-api-client/docs/Destiny2Api.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **destiny2GetDestinyAggregateActivityStats**
-> InlineResponse20047 destiny2GetDestinyAggregateActivityStats(characterId, destinyMembershipId, membershipType)
+> InlineResponse20050 destiny2GetDestinyAggregateActivityStats(characterId, destinyMembershipId, membershipType)

 Gets all activities the character has participated in together with aggregate statistics for those activities.
-PREVIEW: This endpoint is still in beta, and may experience rough edges.
-The schema is in final form, but there may be bugs that prevent desirable operation.

 ### Example
 ```dart